mrfinesse47/Tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+Its lots of fun, clone it and run it to find out what it is all about!

 ## Features